-We believe it should also be the season of employers showing their appreciation for all the hard work and stellar performances that their staff have put in, outside of the contractual salary and benefits.
+Here at Trickle, we believe December is the best time of the year for employers to show their appreciation for all the hard work and stellar performances that their staff have put in outside of the contractual salary and benefits.

 Some employers mistakenly believe that this is enough to attract and retain top talent, but for many employees, it’s not.
 Money and benefits are what you’re supposed to give people to work for you.
 It’s linked solely to their job title, not to them as a person.
 In an age where competition for talent is increasing, these oversights can be costly.

 In this article, we’ll explain how you can improve your displays of gratitude, what to consider before doing so, and how gratitude culture can benefit your company as a whole.

 Pretty much what it says on the tin, employer gratitude is when employers show that they’re grateful for their employees’ efforts.
 This is done by taking into account a number of factors, including personality types, industry, relevance, finance and timing.

 Each company is different, and it’s important to do what works for them and not ‘what works’.
 It’s good to aspire to do things that are on a larger scale than what can be accomplished now, but it’s more effective to focus on what you can do now and execute that to the best of your ability.
 Doing this repeatedly can lead to more success and eventually more opportunities to show appreciation in different ways.

 The Benefits of Employer Gratitude